matty5350/singlebot/README.md

 2) A bot hosting Requirement
 - It is reccomended to use https://rampart.games/store/bot-hosting for hosting the bot.
+ - As It is not expensive and is also Stable
 - Using Docker Image Python 3.12 (As Pictured)
 <img width="1475" height="915" alt="image" src="https://github.com/user-attachments/assets/29c98851-d1fc-428d-9590-56ce9c96d749" />